lancesmithcc/astro/tasks.md

 ### Reliability of Tarot Card Images
 - [x] Switch to a reliable, cached image proxy (`images.weserv.nl`) for all card images to prevent broken loads.
 - [ ] Monitor app in production for any residual missing‐image reports and introduce further fallbacks if needed.

+### Response Formatting
+- [x] Prepend each generated insight with concise bullet-point **Technical Energies** (astro snapshot, card energies, metrics) followed by interpretation & real-life applications.
+- [ ] Review other response types (follow-up, clarifying) to adopt the same structure if needed.

+- [ ] Monitor user feedback on readability and make further tweaks.